KishorKumarParoi/React-Js/help.md

 I am Kishor Kumar Paroi
-I have learned NeoVim and it is fantastic
+I have learned NeoVim and it is Awesome.
 I am looking for Remote Job
 I am determined to learn React/NextJs very deeply